mikecummings34/thermostat/README.md

 # thermostat
 This is a simple, light-weight application for a home thermostat.
-This is a good starting point if you want to quickly get your own up and running.
+This is a good starting point if you want to quickly get your own thermostat up and running.
+The point of this project was to keep it SIMPLE, LIGHT_WEIGHT and RESPONSIVE.
 All of the base functionality is in place.
 Including multiprocessing to allow the server and thermostat to function simultansously and a minimalistic and stylish web application so you can control the temperature from your home.

 ## Requirements
 Hardware: